-Keratoconus, often referred to as ‘KC’, is a non-inflammatory eye condition in which the typically round dome-shaped cornea progressively thins and weakens, causing the development of a cone-like bulge and optical irregularity of the cornea.
-This causes ‘static’ in your vision and can result in significant visual loss and may lead to corneal transplant in severe cases.
+Keratoconus, often referred to as ‘KC’, is an eye condition in which the cornea weakens and thins over time, causing the development of a cone-like bulge and optical irregularity of the cornea.
+Keratoconus can result in significant visual loss and may lead to corneal transplant in severe cases.

 A rare condition, keratoconus typically first appears in individuals who are in their late teens or early twenties, and may progress for 10-20 years, and then slow or stabilize.
 Each eye may be affected differently.
 In the early stages of keratoconus, people might experience: